Sabers squander late two-goal lead, fall to Lightning in overtime

 The Lightning capitalized with Stamkos and Brandon Hagel eliminating the two-goal deficit in a span of 3:23 to send the game to overtime.
 Tampa Bay scored three goals on the power play.
 In the extra frame, the Sabers didn’t pressure Stamkos when he beat goalie Ukko-Pekka Luukkonen with a high shot 2:44 in to win it for the Lightning.

-“This is a big learner for us,” said Coach Don Granato.
+“This is a big learner for us,” Coach Don Granato said.
 “Big, big learner because we backed off pressure.
-The psyche changed the last 10 minutes and we gave up time and space that we didn’t for 50 minutes.”
+The psyche changed the last 10 minutes, and we gave up time and space that we didn’t for 50 minutes.”

 This is another harsh lesson for the Sabres.
 They’re a far better team than they were last season when they were outscored by a combined 12 goals in their final three meetings against the Lightning, who went on to lose to the Colorado Avalanche in the Stanley Cup final.
 The Sabers played the Lightning tough in Tampa Bay earlier this month, only to lose 5-3.